jsimpson/_archived_second_wind/README.md

 bundle exec rake db:migrate
 ```

 Download your GeoRoute files from Garmin (or where ever they end up).
-I use the [Disconnect](https://gist.github.com/jsimpson/174beffe4e32222cf4da) script to download my GeoRoute files from Garmin Connect.
-If you use a different GPS vendor you'll need to obtain your GeoRoute files another way.
+I use the [Disconnect](https://gist.github.com/jsimpson/174beffe4e32222cf4da) script to download (scrape) my GeoRoute files from Garmin Connect.
+If you use a different GPS vendor, you'll need to obtain your GeoRoute files another way.

 ### Companion Rake tasks